Mini Flush Mount Lights...an Alternative to Recessed Lighting

 I've long struggled with how to address the ceiling in our Big Room (what we call the open concept room that houses the kitchen, dining, and one of our living areas).
 Meaning I've always wanted to do something.
 Before we moved in, I was dead set on planking the whole ceiling.
 And truthfully, it's still a possibility but there are some real challenges to doing pretty much anything: a structural column & a beam that extends into the kitchen cabinets, a vaulted ceiling on one half of the room (an addition at some point), and various small walls, nooks etc.

-But after almost 2 years in our house, I still can't shake the feeling that the ceiling feels incomplete.
+But after 4 years in our house, I still can't shake the feeling that the ceiling feels incomplete.
 Enter a concept

 I've loved for awhile AND that can kill two birds with one stone...mini flush mount lighting.
 Because an additional challenge in this room is that it is lacking in the lighting department.
 And what it does have is, well, not great: 2 island pendants, track lighting on the vaulted side of the room, and 3 randomly placed recessed lights.